 Operating profit calculation example

-Let's take a business that has a total revenue of $1 million.
+Let's take a business with$1 million in revenue.
 Its operating expenses are as follows:

 - Overall operating costs: $400,000